OpenTechSchool/html-css-beginners/extras/delete-restore.md

 ## Delete all content in your working directory

 There are several ways to delete files and folders.
 You could open a file explorer, select the files and folders and simply delete them.
 Another option is to use the command line.
 Since you already working in this environment you should also learn how to delete files and folders.
 Please mind: You will delete all files and folders **except** one `.git/` folder.
 That is important!
-The following command will also leave out other hidden files.
+The following command will also omit other hidden files.
 Be sure to navigate into the correct directory before running the remove command.

 {% highlight sh %}
 $ cd ~/myfirstrepo